MarouaneAEF/VAE-paper-with-animation/README.md

 ```

 Where β is a hyperparameter that controls the trade-off between reconstruction quality and the structure of the latent space.
-The hyperparameters can be fine-tuned using, for example, a Bayesian optimization framework
+Remark: The hyperparameters can be fine-tuned using, for example, a Bayesian optimization framework (experimental design coming soon...).

 ## Implementation Details